mikolajsemeniuk/Spring_dotNet/dotNet/6. Template/README.md

-        // Relation belov is demanded by
+        // Relation below is demanded by
         // `AspNetCore.Identity` to create
         // `AspNetUsers` table in database
         // with columns: